 Dav Pilkey hated reading when he was growing up.
 In fact, he was a poor student, and his teachers considered him so disruptive in elementary school that he was banished to a desk

 in the hallway.
-But luckily he put his time in exile to good use: That’s where the Cleveland, OH, native created a book about the adventures of a superhero named The Amazing Captain Underpants.
-A couple of decades and nine bestsellers later, the author/illustrator spoke to Scholastic Parent & Child about getting kids like him excited about books.
+But luckily he put his time in exile to good use: That’s where the Cleveland, Ohio, native created a book about the adventures of a superhero named The Amazing Captain Underpants.
+A couple of decades and nine bestsellers later, the author/illustrator spoke to Scholastic about getting kids like him excited about books.

 You had reading difficulties as a kid.
 How much impact does that have on your work now?